collins-m/privateCloudWIP/docs/proposal/proposal.md

 ### Programming language(s)

-The project will be written using JavaScript.
+The project will be written using a full JavaScript stack.
+We will use Cassandra for our database, and we will implement Docker for virtualisation.

 ### Programming tools / Tech stack

-Starting with the back-end, we propose using _Cassandra_ for the database layer due to its focus on availability.
-For the API and server we will be using a standard _NodeJS_ and _Express_ setup, as it is expandable and reliable.
-We have a number of front-end technologies that we seek to use.
-We suggest using _Electron_ for this, as it is a clean and widely used tool for desktop clients.
-For the web application, we suggest a _React-Redux_ setup, as it is one of the most widely used web-client tools and thus has ample support and extensions. _React Native_ is also useful for making sites accessible on phones.
-We also wish to use _Docker_ to virtualize the setup, and increase availability of the application through the use of features such as snapshots.
+Starting with the back-end, we propose using *Cassandra* for the database layer due to its focus on availability.
+For the API and server, we will be using a standard *NodeJS* and *Express* setup, as it is expandable and reliable.
+We have several front-end technologies that we seek to use.
+We suggest using *Electron* for this, as it is a clean and widely used tool for desktop clients.
+For the web application, we suggest a *React-Redux* setup, as it is one of the most widely used web-client tools and thus has ample support and extensions. *React Native* is also useful for making sites accessible on phones.
+We also wish to use *Docker* to virtualize the setup and increase the availability of the application through the use of features such as snapshots.

 ### Hardware

-_n/a_
+We do not plan to use any hardware during our project.
+Testing and development will be done on our machines.

 ### Learning Challenges

-> List the main new things (technologies, languages, tools, etc) that you will have to learn.

 Using Docker is a new experience for us both, as are the front-end technologies that are listed above, yet we plan to overcome this using online resources such as blogs, forums, and videos.

 ### Breakdown of work

-> Clearly identify who will undertake which parts of the project.
->
-> It must be clear from the explanation of this breakdown of work both that each student is responsible for separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required for the project.

 #### Student 1

-> *Student 1 should complete this section.*
+Student 1 will be responsible for the majority of the back-end, this includes the database, the APIs, and server-side operations.
+They will also be responsible for Docker implementation, and the cryptography tools used on the files.
+They will ensure that availability and security are top priorities.

 #### Student 2

-> *Student 2 should complete this section.*
+Student 2 will be responsible for most of the front-end, this includes the multiple clients and the user experience.
+They will be responsible for creating a clean user interface and connecting this with the back-end APIs.
+They will ensure that usability and security are top priorities.

+#### Students 1 & 2

+Both students will help each other with their respective roles where suitable and will work together on implementing an installer, and all necessary documentation, etc.